BishopFox/sliver/docs/sliver-docs/pages/tutorials/md/6 - Scripting.md

 You can remove reactions using `reaction unset`.

-However, there are a couple of limitations to keep in mind when using reactions, first off these are run in the console you are currently using, which is not necessarily the server console.
+However, there are a couple of limitations to keep in mind when using reactions, first off, these are run in the console you are currently using, which is not necessarily the server console.
 So if you are connected to a sliver server using the sliver client, if you disconnect the client the reactions are no longer running.

 Secondly reactions are a relatively basic mechanism, you can’t use any conditional statements or more complex background tasks with them.
 For more complex use-cases you can instead write your own client in Python or Typescript for example to connect to the server over gRPC, which we’ll cover next.